Omar12/web-technologist-log/source/_posts/2014-06-01-working-with-flex.markdown

 tool for distributing space and aligning content for complex (or simple) layouts in web apps or web pages.

+Using Flexbox can get your Responsive website layout working as intended.

 Below is the barebones to get Flexbox going.
 The example is keeping the "Mobile First" approach.